By Patricia Belyea

 I highly recommend a Japan Rail Pass if you plan to travel around the country.
 The multi-day pass equals the cost of a two-way trip between Tokyo and Kyoto but you can use it 24/7 to go on limitless travel.

-To get from major city to major city, ride the shinkansen —the bullet train—with bento box meals and refreshments served at your seat.
-(If you want to travel first class with your seat reserved, buy the Green Pass.) +learn more about the JR Pass
+To get from major city to major city swiftly, ride the shinkansen —the bullet train.
+(If you want to travel first class with your seat reserved, buy the Green Pass.) +to buy a JR Pass

 After an unfulfilled promise of wifi in a Tokyo AirBNB, I always travel with a pocket wifi.
 No bigger than a cell phone, it provides unlimited internet access wherever you are staying and when you’re out and about. +learn more about a pocket wifi